 It is a process of adding a strong mixture of water and salt.
 Sometimes sugar is also added.
-Brining is a very common way to preserve and pickle in the western world.
-People add brine to cucumbers, radish, dill and carrots.
-The vegetables are immersed in brine to extract the juices and sugars from it.
+Brining is a very common way to preserve and pickle in the Western world.
+People add brine to cucumbers, radishes, dill and carrots.
+The vegetables are immersed in brine to extract the juices and sugars from them.
 This process takes about 15 days.
 One can see a change in colour after 15-20 days.
-For example, a dark green cucumber starts turning into light green and later yellow because of the salt and water solution.
-The fruit, vegetable, poultry or the meat that has to be fermented is plunged and at least an inch of brine is above the pickling ingredient.
+For example, a dark green cucumber starts turning light green and later yellow because of the salt and water solution.
+The fruit, vegetable, poultry or meat that has to be fermented is plunged and at least an inch of brine is above the pickling ingredient.
 This ensures that every inch of the ingredient is immersed well and safe to store for a long time.
 In brine, salt is the main ingredient that ferments the pickle.
 A generous amount of salt is a necessity.
 Brining helps in fermenting the pickle faster.
 It is always advisable to wash off the ingredient before using or one might end up eating a super salty pickle.
 Even taking out the pickle from the jar needs a lot of care.
 Unclean hands or dirty spoons can easily contaminate any pickle with this super simple pickling agent.

-Adding oil to any pickle reduces the chances of moisture entering into the pickle jar.
+Adding oil to any pickle reduces the chances of moisture entering the pickle jar.
 Oil is always heated till it smokes and is left to cool before adding into the pickle.
 Most North Indians love the earthy flavour of mustard oil.
-And pickles down south are made with an equally aromatic and woody flavoured sesame oil.
+And pickles down south are made with equally aromatic and woody-flavoured sesame oil.
 The two oils are generally used for a long-lasting pickle.
 People also use refined oil to make instant ones.
 Salt in the pickle dehydrates the pickling ingredient and oil ensures a luscious coat over the ingredient.
 Thus, this makes it a double-layered protection.
-Apart from saving the pickle from moisture, oil ensures that no micro-organisms from the air or atmosphere spoil it.
-A well-covered pickle with a thick layer of oil would last year long.
+Apart from saving the pickle from moisture, oil ensures that no microorganisms from the air or atmosphere spoil it.
+A well-covered pickle with a thick layer of oil would last a year long.
 The most common mango pickle is a perfect example.

 Vinegar contains acetic acid.
 This prevents the growth of any fungus or bacteria.
 If one wants a pickle to last longer one should use vinegar with an acidity level of 5% or more.
 The tart and sharp flavour of vinegar is excellent for pickling.
 White vinegar is generally used as the flavours are clean and the discolouration of the pickled ingredient does not take place.
 One can also use malt vinegar and apple cider vinegar.
 But since they are mild, they might not get the pH level of the pickling ingredient to the required level.
 This makes the pickles ready to use immediately or can be stored for a short duration.
-You can make chilli or ginger pickle with loads of vinegar into it.
+You can make chilli or ginger pickle with loads of vinegar in it.